I recently reconnected with African black soap and used it as a shampoo with excellent results.

 African black soap helps regulate the production of oil on the face so if you have oily skin, it can get the excessive shine under control.

-African black soap is gentle enough for all skin types even sensitive skin.
+African black soap is gentle enough for all skin types including sensitive skin.

 The raw version can be mixed with the ingredients you prefer so you’re sure what you’re putting on your skin.